 You can continue to follow the steps above to add more fields to the schema.
-Once the schema is saved, its base class and mixins are also saved if any changes have been made to them.
+Once the schema is saved, its base class and field groups are also saved if any changes have been made to them.

-Any changes you make to the mixins or class of one schema will be reflected in all other schemas that employ them.
+Any changes you make to the field groups or class of one schema will be reflected in all other schemas that employ them.